junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Dean narrows his eyes.
 "You're not coming with me."

 Sam spreads his hands wide, empty palms facing up -- all they have is a big pile of nothing.
-Resigned, he says, "Look, Dean, I know how much faith you have on Cas, I really hope I do too, but we just don't know.
-We could break the history and timeline and everything, and Cas might never come, and we would still be stuck here.
+Resigned, he says, "Look, Dean, I know how much faith you have in Cas, I really hope I do too, but we just don't know.
+We could break history and the timeline and everything, and Cas might never come, and we would still be stuck here.
 I'm gonna find another way, a spell or something, things we can do *by ourselves*, swim our way back if we can."

 "And you'll just stay here the whole time, researching?"
 Dean throws a quick glance at the stairs leading out of the cellar.
-"Samuel here doesn't look like he welcomes any guest, let alone long-term tenant."
+"Samuel here doesn't look like he welcomes guests, let alone long-term tenants."

 "Not too different from Bobby?"
 Sam curls up his lips a little.

-Dean considers, huffing a quiet laughter.
+Dean considers, huffing a quiet laugh.
 "Yeah, right, we are professionals in handling half-retired grumpy old drunk hunters."

 They exchange an agreeing look.
 So it is decided.

 Dean stands up, moving around the table, leaning in to give his brother a half-hug.

 "See you around then, Sammy."
-He pats his back slightly before pulling back.
-"I'll drop by picking you up after I find Cas."
+He pats his back slightly before pulling away.
+"I'll drop by to pick you up after I find Cas."

 "And how do I find you, if I find the spell?"
 Sam asks.